 A whistleblower can also be a person who refuses to comply with a company policy that violates federal, state, or local law.California Laws Protect Whistleblowers

-California Labor Code Section 1102.5 protects whistleblowers, both private and those working for Federal or State agencies from retaliation for revealing information referred to above or from failing to participate in activities which would violate, Federal, State or Local laws.
+California Labor Code Section 1102.5 protects whistleblowers, both private and those working for Federal or State agencies, from retaliation for revealing information referred to above or failing to participate in activities that violate federal, state, or local laws.

 California Law encourages employees to reveal rather than conceal information that would violate laws regarding health and safety or public finances.